Therapies for relieving excess conditions Senna

 ∞ Individual Components

 —Ginger root— contains aromatic compounds that increase the production of digestive fluids and enzymes, lower blood pressure, blood sugar and cholesterol.
-It also contains compounds that reduce muscle spasms increase blood circulation and dilate blood vessels.
+It also contains bitter compounds that reduce muscle spasms increase blood circulation and dilate blood vessels.
 Ginger is an excellent herbal source of trace minerals especially silicon, magnesium, and manganese.
-It has been used to treat nausea, motion sickness, flatulence, colds, coughs, , fevers, vomiting, diarrhea, chronic and cold hands and feet.
+It has been used to treat nausea, motion sickness, flatulence, colds, , indigestion, fevers, vomiting, diarrhea, chronic bronchitis and cold hands and feet.

 —Catnip— contains aromatic compounds that have a sedative effect, relieve smooth muscle spasms and induce sweating.
-It has been used to treat coughs, colds, anxiety, colic, fevers, influenza, lung and nausea.
+It has been used to treat coughs, colds, anxiety, colic, fevers, influenza, lung congestion and nausea.

-—Fennel seed— contains aromatic compounds that stimulate the production of digestive fluids, relieve inflammation, are antiseptic, make one breathe deeply and more often and increase the flow of urine.
+—Fennel seed— contains aromatic compounds that stimulate the production of digestive fluids, relieve , are antiseptic, make one breathe deeply and more often and increase the flow of urine.
 It has been used to treat indigestion, dyspepsia, anorexia, colic, flatulence, coughs and colds.

 —Senna leaf— contains bitter compounds that are purgative and increase the flow of bile.
 It is an excellent herbal source of vitamin B-1, B-2, vitamin C and niacin.
 Senna has been to treat constipation, obesity, gout, jaundice and inflammatory skin condition.